Hyperbolic embedding of multilayer networks: Results

 To further interpret the physical meaning of $\mu^*$, we replicated this analysis using a multilayer stochastic block model (SBM) with varying the mean edge weights of the graphs.
 This was implemented by scaling the edge weights of the original graph to achieve the desired mean.
 Remarkably, we found that $\mu^*$ scales with the mean edge weight of the network, and the plateau value ${G_{\text{score}}}^*$ is consistently reached when $\mu$ matches this mean value.
 This suggests that optimal embedding performance occurs when the coupling strength $\mu$ reflects the average internal connectivity strength of the layers.

 The global plateau value ${G_{\text{score}}}^*$ also appears to carry physical significance.
 While the critical coupling $\mu^*$ is governed by the average edge weight, the value of ${G_{\text{score}}}^*$ seems to reflect the similarity between the connectivity distributions of the layers.
 To assess this hypothesis, we perturbed the connection probabilities in the second layer (i.e., modifying $p_=$ and $p_{\neq}$) while keeping the first layer unchanged.
 As shown in Fig.~\ref{fig:heatmap_unidentical}, the relationship between $\mu^*$ and the mean edge weight remains robust to these perturbations, indicating that the phase transition is not disrupted.
 However, the plateau value ${G_{\text{score}}}^*$ increases when the two layers become less similar, compared to the case with identical probability distributions (Fig.~\ref{fig:heatmap_identical}).
-These results suggest that ${G_{\text{score}}}^*$ can serve as a quantitative indicator of interlayer similarity: the more similar the layers, the lower the score.
+These results suggest that ${G_{\text{score}}}^*$ can serve as a quantitative indicator of interlayer similarity: the more similar the layers, the lower the score. \corr{To further validate this interpretation, we compared ${G_{\text{score}}}^*$ with the graph edit distance \cite{icpram15} in a controlled perturbation experiment, where edges were randomly added and removed from an initial network.
+The two metrics showed a strong linear relationship, with a Pearson correlation coefficient of 0.969, confirming that ${G_{\text{score}}}^*$ reliably captures structural dissimilarities between layers.}